dartmouth/debugging-in-python/notes/01_step_over.md

 5. Show the two ways to start debugging
 6. Debug program and explain debugger invocation in the terminal
 7. Explain debug controls panel
+   1. Mention all buttons!
 8. Explain Variables section
    1. Why is `count` not listed?
 9. Step over count and discuss result
 10. Step through first two iterations of for loop
 11. Set breakpoint on line 23
 12. Explain Continue (F5)